 Place the chicken breasts (I cut mine into two as they were on the larger side) on the squash and fennel and then spoon the rest of the dressing over them.
 You can use a brush if you like to ensure the chicken is coated.

-Then bake in the oven for 40-45 minutes or until the chicken has thoroughly cooked through, with an internal temperature of 165F at its thickest part.
+Roast the chicken sheet pan in the oven for 40-45 minutes or until the chicken has thoroughly cooked through, with an internal temperature of 165F at its deepest part using a meat thermometer.

-If you like, then scatter some fresh thyme (or herb of choice) over the traybake to serve.
+If you like, then scatter some fresh thyme (or herb of choice) over the sheet pan to serve.
 Then enjoy!

 💭 Recipe tips and notes